KozlowskiSzymon/JavaProjects/README.md

 # JavaProjects
-This repo contains some of my more or less advanced projects.
+This repo contains some of my more and less advanced projects.